dhogaza/mc68000_pascal_2/README.md

 We also provided cross compilers for some environments.

 Binaries for the RSX PDP-11 version of Pascal-2 can be found, but there are no sources.
-Why Pascal-2?
-We originally had written a PDP-11 Pascal compiler in assembly code which was then used to bootstrap the new technology.
+Why was it named Pascal-2?
+We originally had written a PDP-11 Pascal compiler in assembly code (OMSI Pascal) which was then used to bootstrap the new technology (OMSI, then later Oregon Software, Pascal-2).

 The code found here is for our VAX/VMS-hosted MC68000 cross-compiler.
 VAX/VMS binaries exist for the compiler, assembler, and library.
 Programs can be run under VersaDOS or